 And those who exercised regularly had about 50% higher intracellular NAMPT levels than non-exercisers.

 So far, research doesn't highlight any specific kind of physical activity that's better than another.
-What is known is that those individuals who participated in aerobic-type exercise had about a 70% increased chance of having higher NAMPT levels.
+What we do know is that individuals engaging in aerobic-type exercise had approximately a 70% higher likelihood of having elevated NAMPT levels.
 Those who regularly performed strength training had about a 66% higher probability of having greater amounts of NAMPT.

 Does Exercise Raise NAD?

 Boosting NAMPT levels is one thing, but does that translate into higher NAD levels, too?
 Several studies reveal it does.
-Some suggest that healthy aging and muscle function are associated with higher NAD in skeletal muscles.
+Some propose a connection between higher NAD levels in skeletal muscles and the promotion of healthy aging and muscle function.
 In other words, the greater the abundance of NAD in muscles, the better those muscles function.
 This may reduce the possibility of frailty and sarcopenia.

 In this study, exercise was shown to protect against the age-associated decline in skeletal muscle NAD levels.